 How has neuroimaging increased our understanding of brain function?
 This module covers learning and memory, language and the brain, cerebral lateralization and specialization, the control of action, executive control and frontal lobes, emotional mechanisms, evolutionary perspectives, development, plasticity and consciousness.

 Main topics of study: cognitive adaptationism and domain specificity; environments of evolutionary adaptedness; cross-cultural human universals; selective impairments; social status and reputation; cognitive sexual dimorphism in mate preferences and jealousy; attractiveness and symmetry; gustatory adaptations, social exchange and co-operation; coalitional psychology; interpersonal and coalitional aggression; violence and homicide; spoken language; face recognition and prosopagnosia; functions of the emotions; kinship psychology (recognition, altruism, and inbreeding avoidance); gene-culture co-evolution.

-Dr Tara Marshall's research examines the influence of culture and gender on romantic relationships.
-In particular, she studies the ways that cultural differences in gender-role ideology affect self-disclosure, intimacy, commitment, and adherence to traditional dating and marital scripts in romantic relationships.
-She is also investigating the ways that romantic relationships may facilitate or hinder adaptations to new cultural environments.
+- Dr Tara Marshall's research examines the influence of culture and gender on social media use and romantic relationships.
+Recently, she has been studying cultural differences in the use of Facebook for keeping tabs on current and former romantic relationship partners.
+She also examines the ways that cultural differences in gender-role ideology affect self-disclosure, intimacy, commitment, and adherence to traditional dating and marital scripts in romantic relationships.
+In addition, she is investigating the ways that romantic relationships may facilitate or hinder adaptations to new cultural environments.